 All altruism has compound interest: The earlier you get started, the more impact you have over time.
 So many people think that you wait until you’re “comfortable” before you start thinking about local and global problems and how you can help, but that’s wrong.
 In reality, you can do something right now.
 Young entrepreneurs are creating services that millions of people are freely accessing–you have such an opportunity to affect some sort of new mindset.

-Written by D’Arcy Doran.
+By D’Arcy Doran.
 Original article appeared on ThinkWithGoogle